-From the Introduction to The Great Compassion by Norm Phelps (Lantern Books, 2004)
+This article is taken from the Introduction to The Great Compassion by Norm Phelps (Lantern Books, 2004).

 Buddhism ought to be an animal rights religion par excellence.
 It teaches the unity of all life; it holds kindness and compassion to be the highest virtues; and it explicitly includes animals in its moral universe.
 Buddhist rules of conduct – including the First Precept, “Do not kill” – apply to our treatment of animals as well as our treatment of human beings.
 This would lead us naturally to expect Buddhists to oppose all forms of animal exploitation.

 There is, in fact, wide agreement that most forms of animal exploitation are contrary to Buddhist teaching, although crimes against animals are sometimes – inexplicably – treated as minor offenses.
 Hunting, fishing, animal husbandry, and the use of animals in entertainment are forbidden to Buddhists.
 But on the question of meat-eating, controversy and confusion reign.
 Many Buddhists eat meat – although many do not – and monks, priests, and teachers sometimes defend meat-eating as consistent with Buddhist teachings.